Bengal1/Simple-CNN-Guide/README.md

 * $L$ is the Loss function.
 * $`\nabla L`$ is gradient of the loss with respect to parameter $w_i$

-The minimum conditions for applying gradient-based optimization are that the loss function must be differentiable with respect to the model’s parameters and that gradients can be computed efficiently.
-Differentiability allows the use of the chain rule, implemented through backpropagation, to propagate errors from the output layer back through the network.
+The minimum conditions for applying gradient-based optimization are that the loss function must be [*Differentiable*](https://en.wikipedia.org/wiki/Differentiable_function) with respect to the model’s parameters and that gradients can be computed efficiently.
+Differentiability allows the use of the [*Chain rule*](https://en.wikipedia.org/wiki/Chain_rule), implemented through backpropagation, to propagate errors from the output layer back through the network.
 This ensures that each parameter receives an update signal that guides it toward reducing the loss.

 Common variants of Gradient Descent:
 - **Batch Gradient Descent** – uses the whole dataset per step.